RealNZ: Cardrona Alpine Resort and Treble Cone

-In October 2015, Real Journeys purchased the International Antarctic Centre from Christchurch Airport.

 Conservation initiatives

 The original founder, Les Hutchins, had a lifetime interest in conservation issues, particularly in Fiordland National Park.
 Les was appointed as one of the founding Guardians of the Lakes in 1973, and held that position for 26 years.
 He was also a founding patron of the New Zealand National Parks and Conservation Foundation, and was a member of the New Zealand Conservation Authority for 12 years.

-Real Journeys has organised an annual Birds of the Feather charity ball, to help fundraise for the Department of Conservation’s work in the area.
-In 2015, the inaugural ball raised $40,000 for the preservation of the endangered kakapo.
+Real Journeys has organised an annual Birds of the Feather charity ball, to help fundraise for the Department of Conservation's work in the area.
+In 2015, the inaugural ball raised $40,000 for the preservation of the endangered kākāpō.
 In 2016, the function raised $65,000 for the Tamatea/Dusky Sound Restoration Project.
 Some of the funds were earmarked for a $300,000 project, adopted by Real Journeys, to make Cooper Island in Dusky Sound predator free.

 In 2013 Real Journeys purchased a 155 hectare site it had previously leased at Walter Peak on the far shores of Lake Wakatipu and embarked on a major land restoration project.
 In 2015, the company was awarded a Department of Conservation Certificate of Appreciation, for its role in clearing the land of vast areas of invasive wilding pines that threaten the Queenstown and Central Otago landscape, and replacing them with native bush and grassland.
-The Certificate of Appreciation also recognised the company’s kakapo fundraising and awareness projects and relocation support for the rare whio (blue duck) from the Milford Track to near the Routeburn Track to help boost breeding pairs.
+The Certificate of Appreciation also recognised the company's kakapo fundraising and awareness projects and relocation support for the rare whio (blue duck) from the Milford Track to near the Routeburn Track to help boost breeding pairs.

-The Leslie Hutchins Conservation Fund was set up by Sir Les Hutchins before his death to support efforts to protect and preserve New Zealand’s southern lakes and conservation areas.
+The Leslie Hutchins Conservation Fund was set up by Sir Les Hutchins before his death to support efforts to protect and preserve New Zealand's southern lakes and conservation areas.
 The aim of the fund is also to reduce financial barriers to allow all New Zealanders to experience and enjoy Fiordland, particularly people who are "at risk" or disadvantaged.
 Every year, the visitors that the company brings to Doubtful Sound contribute more than $50,000 to this fund via a $1 passenger levy.
 Projects supported in the past include dolphin research, protection programmes for endangered birds, track and interpretation signage, outdoor education camps and wilding pine eradication.